cecmahumane/todo-app/README.md

 Users should be able to:

-- Users should be able to add, edit, and delete todo elements.
+- Add, edit, and delete todo elements.
-- Users should also be able to check and uncheck the individual todo elements off as completed.
+- Check and uncheck the individual todo elements off as completed.
 - See hover states for individual todo elements.

 ### Screenshot